hoopsplaybook.ca

 • Alex Sarama - Teaching Offensive Concepts - blast cuts are made from a double gap into a single gap, and give you a speed advantage.
 If you are in a single gap, create a double gap for a teammate so they can blast cut.

-A basket cut or backcut creates a double gap for a drive or blast (fill) cut; a blast cut opens up a drive or another blast cut.
-Delay a fill cut to maintain a gap for dribble penetration.
+A basket cut or backcut creates a double gap for a drive behind the cutter or a blast (fill) cut; a blast cut can open up an immediate drive or another blast cut.
+Delay a fill cut to maintain a double gap for dribble penetration.

 sketchsketch